Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Tensor categories

 the universal property yields a morphism $\omega_L \colon L \ot L \to \1$ that, via the adjunctions stated in Paragraph~\ref{Fin}, determines homomorphisms $\omega'_L\colon L \to L^*$ and $\omega''_L\colon L \to \prescript{*}{}{L}$, which are duals of each other.
 It is shown in~\cite[Thm.~1.1, p.~3]{Sh1} that the modularity of~$\CC$ is equivalent to the property that~$\omega'_L$, or alternatively~$\omega''_L$, is an isomorphism.
 This property is used in~\cite[Def.~5.2.7, p.~276]{KL} as the definition of modularity.

 The same method can be used to introduce other morphisms that will be needed in the sequel.
 The easiest of these morphisms arises from the dinatural transformation $\iota_X \circ(\id_{X^*} \ot \, \theta_{X}) \colon X^* \ot X \to L$.
-Applying the universal property of the coend yields
+Applying the universal property of the coend yields a morphism $\fT \colon L \to L$ that makes all diagrams of the form

-\enlargethispage{18mm} a morphism $\fT \colon L \to L$ that makes all diagrams of the form commutative.
-Similarly, the universal property of~$L \ot L$ explained above can be used to obtain a morphism $\fN'\colon L \ot L \to L \ot L$ that makes all diagrams of the form commutative.
+commutative.
+Similarly, the universal property of~$L \ot L$ explained above can be used to obtain a morphism $\fN'\colon L \ot L \to L \ot L$ that makes all diagrams of the form

+commutative.
 Both of these morphisms are used when defining $\fN \deq \fN' \circ (\fT \ot \fT)$.
-An in a sense hybrid form of the dinatural transformations used in the definition of~$\omega_L$ and of~$\fN'$ is used in the definition of $\fS'$ from $L \ot L$ to $L$: It arises by applying the universal property of~$L \ot L$ to a dinatural transformation in such a way that the diagram becomes commutative.
+An in a sense hybrid form of the dinatural transformations used in the definition of~$\omega_L$ and of~$\fN'$ is used in the definition of $\fS'$ from $L \ot L$ to $L$: It arises by applying the universal property of~$L \ot L$ to a dinatural transformation in such a way that the diagram